 I was born and raised in Rochester, New York but have been living in Boston since coming to college here.
 I did my undergraduate and medical school training at Boston University.
 I completed my training as an internal medicine resident in the primary care track followed by a year as a chief resident also at Boston University.
 I stayed on as a faculty member of Section of General Internal Medicine.
 My academic interests include perioperative medicine and ambulatory based medical education.
 Obviously I have spent most of my educational years and working years here at Boston University for good reason.
 It is exciting and fun to work with a group of students, trainees, and peers who share my passion for learning, teaching, scholarly work, and most importantly caring for a diverse group of underserved patients.
 When I am not at work I enjoy spending time with my family, cooking, and supporting my Buffalo Bills.

 After growing up in the South End of Boston, I happily returned to my roots in 1998 to complete my medical training at the BU School of Medicine and in BMC’s Primary Care Training Program.
 Since 2005, I have been on the faculty of the Section of General Internal Medicine and have practiced primary care at the BU Medical Group.
 I am honored to be part of the faculty which includes so many wonderful clinicians committed to BMC’s mission.
-My scholarly interests have focused on resident education and curriculum development especially in the areas of communications, medical ethics and ambulatory education.
+My scholarly interests have focused on resident education and curriculum development especially in the areas of physician advocacy, ambulatory education, and social determinants of health.
 I derive great enjoyment and inspiration from working with residents in the clinics and in our teaching venues.
 A little know fact about me is that I have an undergraduate degree in Comparative Religion, an interest that led me to complete a Medical Ethics fellowship in 2007 at Harvard Medical School’s Division of Social Medicine.
 As Program Director for the Primary Care Training Program and Associate Program Director for the Internal Medicine Residency, I am delighted to work with our talented and committed house staff, our fabulous Chief Residents and my terrific colleagues in the Program Office and in the Department of Medicine.